RoseCityRobotics/rcr-foundations/data-labeling/README.md

 * Setting up Label Studio
 * Best practices for data labeling workflows

+## Teachable Machine: Learn Dataset Creation Concepts

+**[Teachable Machine by Google](https://teachablemachine.withgoogle.com/)** is an excellent starting point for understanding how datasets are created and used in machine learning.
+This web-based tool lets you train your own machine learning models without any coding, making it perfect for learning the fundamentals of data collection and model training.

+### What You Can Do

+* **Image Classification** – Collect photos and train models to recognize different objects, people, or scenes
+* **Audio Classification** – Record sounds and train models to recognize different audio patterns
+* **Pose Classification** – Use your webcam to train models that recognize body positions and movements

+### Learning Resources

+* **[Teachable Machine Official Site](https://teachablemachine.withgoogle.com/)** – Interactive platform for creating ML models
+* **[Getting Started Guide](https://teachablemachine.withgoogle.com/train)** – Step-by-step instructions for your first model

+### Why Start with Teachable Machine?

+Before diving into professional tools like Label Studio, Teachable Machine helps you understand:
+* How to collect consistent, high-quality training data
+* The importance of balanced datasets
+* How data quality affects model performance
+* The iterative process of improving models with better data

+Try creating a simple image classifier with Teachable Machine first, then move to Label Studio for more advanced projects requiring professional annotation workflows.

 ### Installation on Raspberry Pi

 Label Studio can be installed on your Raspberry Pi 5 running Ubuntu 24 using Docker (see our Docker guide) or directly with Python.
 The platform is lightweight enough to run efficiently on Pi hardware while providing a full-featured web interface for data labeling tasks.